Showing posts with label Iona. Show all posts

 Charles and Christopher had their mother, Mrs Margaret Eaton, of Iona as their next of kin.

 Dawes, Albert (SN 736) Albert was a 24 year old carpenter when he enlisted on October 20, 1914.
 His next of kin was listed as 'Father and Mother' Kirwan's Post Office, via Garfield and as 'Mr Dawes' on the Embarkation Roll.
 He sustained a bullet wound in the left wrist and Returned to Australia on February 9, 1916 for a medical discharge.
-Albert was a Soldier Settler - you can read his file on the Battle to Farm website here.
+Albert was a Soldier Settler - you can read his file on the Public Records Office of Victoria website here.

 Dawes, Clifford Gordon (SN 5086) Clifford was an 18 year old farmer when he enlisted on January 26, 1916.
 His next of kin was his father, Alfred, of Iona.
 He Returned to Australia on July 21, 1917 for a medical discharge - 'Gun shot wounds multiple' was the reason.